zhxu33/ecs170_project/README.md

 cd app
 python app.py
 ```
+Open http://localhost:5000 to view it in your browser.

 ## dataset
 Contains the original dataset/models pulled from [Kaggle](https://pages.github.com/).
 Since the zipped file size is too large, the dataset has to be added in locally.